Threat of attack draws shrugs at North American malls

 U.S. authorities have been investigating the recruitment of ethnic Somali men into al Shabaab from the Minneapolis-St. Paul area since 2007.

-An affiliate of al Qaeda, al Shabaab has been designated as a terrorist organisation by the United States.
-It claimed responsibility for an attack at Nairobi's Westgate Mall that killed 67 people and fuelled global concerns about mall safety.
+An affiliate of al Qaeda, al Shabaab has been designated as a terrorist organization by the United States.
+It claimed responsibility for an attack at Nairobi's Westgate Mall that killed 67 people and fueled global concerns about mall safety.

 West Edmonton Mall bills itself as the No. 1 tourist attraction in the oil-rich Canadian province of Alberta.
 It has more than 800 stores, two hotels and about 100 dining venues.